TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-metadata-hmac`
 A cryptographic checksum of the ciphertext for the encrypted headers is stored in this header so that ciphertext can be authenticated.
 This prevents classes of attacks that involve tricky changes to the ciphertext binary file.
-This header will not be used for AEAD ciphers.
-The [hash-based message authentication (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) value will be a SHA256 HMAC value keyed with the encryption key in base64 encoding.
+This header must not be used for AEAD ciphers.
+The [hash-based message authentication (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) value must use the
+same algorithm as specified in the `m-encrypt-hmac-type` header.
+The value of the HMAC must be stored in base64 encoding.
 ```
 m-encrypt-metadata-hmac: YTk0ODkwNGYyZjBmNDc5YjhmODE5NzY5NGIzMDE4NGIwZDJlZDFjMWNkMmExZWMwZmI4NWQyOTlhMTkyYTQ0NyAgLQo=